eddyem/stm32samples/F3:F303/Multistepper/Readme.md

 Get end-switches state.
 Return two bits (for limit switches 0 and 1): 1 means "active", 0 - "passive".
 If you use SPI-based driver, only one switch available, so return will be 1-bit.
 ### eswreactN (24) GS
-End-switches reaction: 0 - ignore, 1 - stop on any limit switch (both 0 and 1; moving will be available only backwards), 2 - stop only on switch 0.
+End-switches (limit-switches) reaction: 0 - ignore both limits; 1 - ignore ESW1, stop on ESW0 only when moving to negative direction;
+2 - stop on any limit switch independently from direction;
+3 - stop only on switch corresponding to moving direction (i.e. ESW0 for negative and ESW1 for positive).
 You can modify this values on-the-fly (but only when steppers aren't moving).
 This can be usefull, for example, to rotate filter turret into given position using switch 1 to both as limit switch and position stopper.
 But even in state 0 (ignore) active state of both switches estimates as error and you won't be able to move motor.
 ### gotoN (26) GS